Livestock dehorning: Procedure

+At the same time, research shows that calves who have been disbudded stay less active and suckle more often than the intact controls for at least three weeks after the procedure.
+This is likely due to their attempts to avoid disturbing partially healed wounds and to relieve discomfort, respectively.
+It suggests that painkiller medication may need to be administered for a much longer period after the procedure, rather than just right before it.

 Restraint methods

 The animal to be dehorned is usually restrained, often with a dehorning table, or sedated.
 This ensures that the dehorning procedure can be done safely and properly.
 Young calves are run through a head gate (similar to a cattle crush) or haltered.
 Calves more than a few months old are held in a head gate and their head restrained with a dehorning table or chin bar.
 Smaller animals like sheep and goats may be restrained by hand or with use of halters.

 Pain control

 In 2007, the U.S. Department of Agriculture's (USDA) National Animal Health Monitoring System (NAHMS) survey suggested that most cattle in the U.S. were disbudded or dehorned without the use of anesthesia at that time.
 The survey showed that more than nine out of ten dairy farms practiced dehorning, but fewer than 20 percent of cattle dairy operations used analgesics or anesthesia during the process.
 While animal rights groups, like the Humane Society of the United States, condemn the practice of dehorning, ending it would mean increased horn-related injuries to cattle and humans.
 Polled genetics, long a staple in beef cattle breeding are becoming more popular among dairy farmers, with more polled calves being born to dairy cattle every year.
 Genetic testing can now determine if cattle carry genes for growing horns.